richardanaya/voir/README.md

 Voir is an incredibly simple store for keeping your mutations separate from your view components in Vue.js

 ##Features
-* Minimal code changes to add new action behavior
+* Minimal code required add new action behavior
 * ES5 friendly api
 * Redux Devtool support